Luigi de Magistris (politician)

 Luigi de Magistris (born 20 June 1967) is an Italian politician and former prosecutor who served as mayor of Naples from 2011 to 2021.
-He began his prosecutor career in 1995, attracing significant media attention for his investigations, and served in this role between Naples and Catanzaro until 2009.
+He began his prosecutor career in 1995, attracting significant media attention for his investigations, and served in this role between Naples and Catanzaro until 2009.
 He was also a member of the European Parliament (MEP) from 2009 to 2011.
 In 2021, he ran for president of Calabria in a snap election but finished third.
 In 2022, he founded the People's Union (UP), an electoral list and political coalition of which he was leader as its spokesperson until 2024.

 Career

 De Magistris was born in Naples on 20 June 1967 into a family of magistrates.
-He started his career as prosecutor in 1995 and worked in Naples from 1998 to 2002.
-He was deputy public prosecutor in Catanzaro from 2002 to 2009.
+He started his career as a prosecutor in 1995 and worked in Naples from 1998 to 2002.
+He was a deputy public prosecutor in Catanzaro from 2002 to 2009.
 His investigations frequently focused on links between politicians and Italian organised crime.
 In 2011, de Magistris ran for mayor of Naples as the candidate of Italy of Values (IdV).
 He qualified for the runoff by finishing second with 27% of the vote, and subsequently won in the second round, defeating The People of Freedom (PDL) candidate Gianni Lettieri with 65% of the vote.

 As his investigations involved famous names such as Romano Prodi and Clemente Mastella, de Magistris was at the centre of media controversy.
 The then Minister of Justice Clemente Mastella asked de Magistris to be transferred because he had allegedly revealed Mastella's name as well as those of other Italian politicians apparently involved in his investigations.
 In January 2008, de Magistris appeared before the High Council of the Judiciary (CSM), the governing board of the Italian judiciary, to defend himself against the serious allegations of the Minister of Justice and his inspectors.

 De Magistris was the second most voted politician in the 2009 European Parliament election in Italy.
-In 2013, he recognised the State of Palestine and obtained a Palestinian passport, having received a honorary citizenship by the Palestinian Authority; he later said that he was the only Italian to hold one and that his was the number six.
+In 2013, he recognised the State of Palestine and obtained a Palestinian passport, having received an honorary citizenship by the Palestinian Authority; he later said that he was the only Italian to hold one and that his was the number six.
 In 2015, he founded the left-wing party Democracy and Autonomy (DemA).
 In 2016, he won a second term as mayor of Naples after obtaining 42% of the votes in the first round and 66% of the votes in a runoff against Lettieri, the same centre-right coalition candidate he had defeated five years earlier.
 In 2017, he obtained the Valerioti-Impastato award for his work against crime and corruption.